 Surgery reduces the pain in many, but not all people with bunions.
 After surgery, you may not be able to wear tight or fashionable shoes.

-Call your provider if the bunion:
+Contact your provider if the bunion:

 Avoid compressing the toes of your foot with narrow, poor-fitting shoes.

-Richardson EG. Disorders of the hallux.
-In: Canale ST, Beaty JH, eds.
+Murphy GA.
+Disorders of the hallux.
+In: Azar FM, Beaty JH, eds.
 Campbell's Operative Orthopaedics.
-12th ed.
-Philadelphia, PA: Elsevier Mosby; 2013:chap 81.
+14th ed.
+Philadelphia, PA: Elsevier; 2021:chap 82.

-Wexler D, Grosser DM, Kile TA.
+Wexler D, Campbell ME, Grosser DM.
+Kile TA.
 Bunion and bunionette.
-In: Frontera WR, Silver JK, Rizzo TD, eds.
+In: Frontera, WR, Silver JK, Rizzo TD Jr, eds.
 Essentials of Physical Medicine and Rehabilitation.
-3rd ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 84.
+4th ed.
+Philadelphia, PA: Elsevier; 2019:chap 84.

-Last reviewed on: 3/10/2016
+Last reviewed on: 6/8/2022

-Reviewed by: C. Benjamin Ma, MD, Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Reviewed by: C. Benjamin Ma, MD, Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.